-Here’s a sample of what critics and experts have said about my books.
+Here’s a sample of what critics, experts, and readers have said about my books.
 And, for anyone not interested in the critics, here’s a picture of a cat curled up on a sofa like a croissant.

 My book on the Katanga secession was featured as one of the Christmas books for 2015 on Marian Finucane’s 12 December RTE 1 radio programme.
 You can listen to it online.
 I get a mention at about the 8:50 mark.

 “In ‘Franco’s International Brigades’, Christopher Othen offers a serious and timely corrective to the historiography of Europe’s last major conflict before the Second World War […] An engaging book to read.”
 Michigan War Studies Review, 6 January 2014